josearias210/VerticalSliceClean.Template/README.md

 ## 🚀 Deployment

 ### Manual Production Deployment
-We provide a comprehensive guide for deploying to production using Docker Compose with SQL Server and Caddy (Reverse Proxy).
+We provide a comprehensive guide for deploying to production using Docker Compose with PostgreSQL and Caddy (Reverse Proxy).

 📖 **[Read the Deployment Guide](docs/DEPLOY_MANUAL.md)**